jxcore/jxcore/doc/api/jxcore-store.markdown

 * `key` {String}
 * `element` {String}

-Sets the element's value for specific key in the store.
+Returns boolean value: `true` if the element's value exists for specific key in the store and `false` otherwise.
-If the key already exists, the current element's value will overwrite the previous one.

 ```js
 var store = jxcore.store;